Have you been blocked?

 Public mirrors are required to use ip4set for all the IP zones, and dnset for DBL and DWL.

 The Datafeed services are sold, supplied and managed by Spamhaus Technology and our Partners.
 Spamhaus Technology is licensed by The Spamhaus Project to utlize their research data.
-No commercial activity is undertaken by The Spamhaus Project; they are a not-for-profit organization.
+No commercial activity is undertaken by The Spamhaus Project; it is a not-for-profit organization.

 For those purchasing through our Partners, your contract is directly between you and the Partner.
 They are also responsible for first-line technical support.